 Today we had a marine biology class with Amy in the morning, and we had to create our invasive species.
-One group took a smaller approach on the matter while the other two groups created scarier looking ones.
+One group took a smaller approach on the matter while the other two groups created scarier-looking ones.
 Once we finished up class, we were able to go to shore on the island of St. Barth’s, and it was awesome.
-Since St. Barth is under French control there was plenty of Gelato to go around for everyone, and pastries and crepes.
-Many went to get lunch afterward of course because in my hometown it’s DESSERT FIRST!
-When we headed back to the boat some of us were able to go for a swim and were able to see a whole school of barracuda which was frightening at first, but soon became super duper cool.
-This evening before dinner some of us went for a night swim around Argo, and we saw the brightest bioluminescence we have seen yet!
-For breakfast this morning we had bagels, and for dinner we had pancakes.
-Now you might be thinking that’s weird to have for dinner, but don’t worry we had chicken too.
+Since St. Barth is under French control, there was plenty of Gelato to go around for everyone, and pastries and crepes.
+Many went to get lunch afterward, of course, because in my hometown it’s DESSERT FIRST!
+When we headed back to the boat, some of us were able to go for a swim and were able to see a whole school of barracuda, which was frightening at first, but soon became super duper cool.
+This evening before dinner, some of us went for a night swim around Argo, and we saw the brightest bioluminescence we have seen yet!
+For breakfast this morning, we had bagels, and for dinner, we had pancakes.
+Now you might be thinking that’s weird to have for dinner, but don’t worry; we had chicken too.
 It was the Argo version of chicken and waffles!
-I swear to you that we are eating healthy, it just seems all the unhealthy days are when I am skipper, which I am completely fine with.
-Now we are anchored in a bay off the island of lle Fourchue (4nm away from St. Barth’s) to spend the night and hopefully have a great day tomorrow.
+I swear to you that we are eating healthy.
+It just seems all the unhealthy days are when I am skipper, which I am completely fine with.
+Now we are anchored in a bay off the island of lle Fourche (4nm away from St. Barth’s) to spend the night and hopefully have a great day tomorrow.

 Pictured: 2 photos of us doing the invasive species activity (James and I presenting; Matthew, Tait, and Ben presenting); Lex holding ten baguettes in the dinghy back to Argo after Tina and Amy provisioned for us today.